Case Series

 |

 Avriti Baveja, Ankit Batra, Mansi Kala, Reshma Kaushik, Smita Chandra, Sanjeev Kumar Verma 1.
-Assistant Professor, Department of Clinical Hematology, Himalayan Institute of Medical Sciences, Swami Rama Himalayan University, Swami Ram Nagar, Jolly Grant, Dehradun, Uttarakhand, India.
+Assistant Professor, Department of Clinical Haematology, Himalayan Institute of Medical Sciences, Swami Rama Himalayan University, Swami Ram Nagar, Jolly Grant, Dehradun, Uttarakhand, India.

-2. Assistant Professor, Department of Medical Oncology, Himalayan Institute of Medical Sciences, Swami Rama Himalayan University, Swami Ram Nagar, Jolly Grant Dehradun, Uttarakhand, India.
+2. Assistant Professor, Department of Medical Oncology, Himalayan Institute of Medical Sciences, Swami Rama Himalayan University, Swami Ram Nagar, Jolly Grant, Dehradun, Uttarakhand, India.

 3. Professor, Department of Pathology, Himalayan Institute of Medical Sciences, Swami Rama Himalayan University, Swami Ram Nagar, Jolly Grant, Dehradun, Uttarakhand, India.